marklogic-community/grove-react-ui/docs/BEST_PRACTICES.markdown

 - rendering a view based on input properties
 - responding to user interaction by invoking passed-in callbacks or emitting events
   - AngularJS and Vue.js tend to expect event emission, but can also take callbacks
-  - in the ML-UI-Toolkit to-date, we have adopted the convention of always passing in callbacks.
+  - in Muir to-date, we have adopted the convention of always passing in callbacks.
 In the context of Redux, these callbacks are bound action creators.

 Presentational components should be unaware of overall state.
 They should not know that Redux is managing state for them.
 They should not know how to invoke middle-tier APIs.
 Pull them into some other application and pass them the right inputs (data properties and callback functions), and they should happily function in any context.